 In this guide

 • The free transfers out from your Capital on Tap account must be to your linked business account (this will be the account that your direct debit for repayments is taken from).

-• Cash withdrawals and transfers to your business bank account always incur interest from the day of the transaction (your usual 'up to 56 days' interest-free won't apply to these parts of your balance.
+• Transfers to your business bank account always incur interest from the day of the transaction (your usual "up to 42 days" interest-free won't apply to this part of your balance, in the same way as cash withdrawals).

+In this guide